In the Land of Grill, brisket ranks high among the nobility.

 - Good knife

 - A meat fork or other kitchen tool to hold the brisket in place.
-But this is optional; if you have good gloves and a firm working surface, holding the brisket with one hand should suffice.
-As demonstrated by Aaron, using your hands will give you a better feel for the texture and doneness of the brisket and help you locate the dividing line between point and flat.
+But this is optional; if you have good gloves and a firm working surface, holding it with one hand should suffice.
+As demonstrated by Aaron, using your hands will give you a better feel for the texture and doneness of the meat and help you locate the dividing line between point and flat.

 - A rested brisket wrapped to hold in its juices, optimally until it’s time to slice and then eat